 The reason for this is because mixes and outputs are almost the same thing.
 In fact, outputs are mixes, and the global surface is a mix as well.
-These three items use the same structure within Mbox, but each has a slightly different set of exposed functionality.
+These three items use essentially the same structure within Mbox, but the exposed functionality of each is slightly different.
+By strict definition, a mix is a rectangular area of the global surface, as are outputs.